Nick Faldo: Other activities and awards

 In 1991, Faldo launched his golf course design practice Faldo Design.
 As a way of opening his first course design in the UK (Chart Hills in Kent), Faldo teed up on the dog-leg right par five.
 He drove into the middle-right of the fairway, he then teed another ball and drove off; the two balls finished within 6 inches of each other and to this day can be seen set into the fairway in a protective case.
 This was a mark of the man's golfing ability at his peak.
 Known golf design associates of Faldo Design have been Paul Jansen, Steve Smyers, Adam Calver.
-Faldo designed several golf courses, including: